buildbot/buildbot/master/docs/developer/utils.rst

     Yield a deferred that will fire with no result after ``secs`` seconds.
     This is the asynchronous equivalent to ``time.sleep``, and can be useful in tests.

+.. py:function:: stripUrlPassword(url)

+    :param url: a URL
+    :returns: URL with any password component replaced with ``xxxx``

+    Sanitize a URL; use this before logging or displaying a DB URL.

 buildbot.util.lru
 ~~~~~~~~~~~~~~~~~